2019 Non-Certified | Private Channels

-Why would a developer choose to release a channel as a private channel instead of submitting it to the Roku Channel Store?
+Q: Why would a developer choose to release a channel as a private channel as a dedicated access code instead of submitting it to the Official Public Channel/App Store?

-- The channel isn’t ready for the Roku Channel Store (ie. Beta).
-Developers use private channels to test their apps prior to submitting.
+- The channel isn’t ready for the App Store.
+Developers use private channels to test their apps during the development process.

 - The channel contains content not appropriate for the Official Public Channel App Store(s).
 An adult-oriented channel is a good example of a channel that would not be published publicly.